piermafrost/GEOCLIM5_sulf/README.md

 It will tell you where the first error happened.

 The "standard" GEOCLIM ascii format for geographic fields is:
-* values unravelled with increasing latitude and longitude, longitude being the most rapidly varying axis.
+* values unraveled with increasing latitude and longitude, longitude being the most rapidly varying axis.
 * for total area and continental area, one pixel value per line, or values separated by commas or space (works as well)
-* for climatic fields (temperature and runoff), **the first value must be the current CO2 level**, then, all the pixels values of the field (similarly unravelled), then the next CO2 level, and so on.
+* for climatic fields (temperature and runoff), **the first value must be the current CO2 level**, then, all the pixels values of the field (similarly unraveled), then the next CO2 level, and so on.
   Usually, each line is for one CO2 level, and the values are separated by comma or blank, but it works just as well with line breaks, or even one value per line, as long as the order is respected.
   CO2 levels must be in **decreasing order**.